tlevine/www.thomaslevine.com/content/!/world-data-world/index.md

 step of data extraction by gradually switching human processes to digital, data-based processes.

+The main point that I try to convey is that computers are not magical and you can get them to do anything that a group of people could do.
+Anything is possible if you can articulate it clearly enough.

 ### Architecture
 When people ask me to teach web scraping, they expect me to tell them what Python code to write to pull the